 Soooo lovely.
 Thanks so much to David and Nathalie for sharing their beautiful wedding with us today XOXO Lou

-Tags: Barn Wedding, Cake Table, Cymbeline Wedding Dress, Festoon Lighting, Hertfordshire Wedding, Monsoon Bridesmaids, Monsoon Flowergirls, Multicolour Wedding Ideas, Rachel Simpson, Real Weddings, Rebecca Wedding Photography, Reiss Groom, Snowy Wedding, Spring Wedding, Tewin Bury Farm Hotel
+Tags: Barn Wedding, Cake Table, Cymbeline Wedding Dress, Festoon Lighting, Hertfordshire Wedding, Monsoon Bridesmaids, Monsoon Flowergirls, Multicolour Wedding Ideas, Rachel Simpson Shoes, Real Weddings, Rebecca Wedding Photography, Reiss Groom, Snowy Wedding, Spring Wedding, Tewin Bury Farm Hotel